-The first call was from a young child and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
-Shoup entertained the child with “Ho ho ho’s” and asked to speak to the mother at which time he learned of the newspaper advertisement.
-He instructed his staff of airmen to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to a number of callers that night.
+The first call was from a young child, and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
+Shoup entertained the child with “Ho ho ho’s” and asked to talk to the mother, at which time he learned of the newspaper advertisement.
+He instructed his staff of airmen to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to several callers that night.
 According to his daughter, Shoup called the local radio station and said

 “This is the commander at the Combat Alert Center, and we have an unidentified flying object.
 Why, it looks like a sleigh.”

-Twelve hundred volunteers, including First Lady Michelle Obama, handle phone calls and emails each Christmas Eve where there are over 70,000 calls and more than 12,000 emails.
+Twelve hundred volunteers, including Michelle Obama when she was First Lady, handle phone calls and emails each Christmas Eve, where there are over 70,000 calls and more than 12,000 emails.
 People from local churches volunteer to take calls.
 Over nineteen million visitors from 200 countries check on Santa’s whereabouts via the website.
 With various web and mobile technologies, you can check in on Santa via NORAD at your choice of technology below: